liveahero-wiki/liveahero-wiki.github.io/_charas/akashi.md

 {% include sidekick-infobox.html stockId=10011 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="akashi"
 APPRECIATION = "Hmm?
-You're pretty tired, aren't you?<br>let's go eat something then!<br>Eat and sleep, that's the best way to recover."
+You look pretty tired<br>let's go eat something then!<br>Eat and sleep, that's the best way to recover."
 DAILY = "Yo, what is today's job? <br> I have club activities later but I will work hard today."
 HERO = "Zap the Justice is really amazing<br>That's what a real hero is…huh<br>I-It's not like I admire him!?"
 PLAYER = "It's embarrassing to praise your childhood friend, but...<br>Well, you're doing a great job, aren't you? <br>it feels like I can rely on you."